-The E-DMAC consists of two systems: system 0 and system 1.
-The DMAC for transmission and the DMAC for reception operate independently of each other, and the DMAC for system 0 and the DMAC for system 1 operate independently of each other.
-For normal E-DMAC operation, place descriptors for transmission and reception and descriptors for system 0 and system 1 in those address spaces that do not overlap.
+The E-DMAC consists of one system.
+The DMAC for transmission and the DMAC for reception operate independently of each other.
+For normal E-DMAC operation, place descriptors for transmission and reception in those address spaces that do not overlap.